Metroid Prime 4: Beyond

-Metroid Prime 4: Beyond is an upcoming action-adventure game developed by Retro Studios and published by Nintendo for the Nintendo Switch and the Nintendo Switch 2.
-It will be the tenth main installment in the Metroid franchise.
-Players control Samus Aran, who explores the planet Viewros using a new motorcycle and psychic powers.
+Metroid Prime 4: Beyond is a 2025 action-adventure game developed by Retro Studios and published by Nintendo for the Nintendo Switch and the Nintendo Switch 2.
+It is the tenth main Metroid game.
+Players control the bounty hunter Samus Aran, who is transported to the planet Viewros and tasked with a mission from its inhabitants, the Lamorn.
+She fights for survival while confronting her rival Sylux, who holds a grudge against her and the Galactic Federation.